TenaCity23/C-/README.md

 # C++
 A portfolio of C++ Projects

+### Main Projects
-This is a compilation of the C++ Projects that I have completed.
+In the [main_projects] folder is a compilation of my best C++ Projects that I have completed:

+### Other Projects
+Some other miscellaneous projects I've completed could be found in the [other_projects] folder.
+These are often project exercises I completed for fun and practice!
+Here are some of my highlighted practice projects: